hhcptfuture/farmedia-docker-stack/README.md

-# piwigo-docker
+# farmedia-docker-stack
-A docker setup for Piwigo.
+A docker setup for farmedia.